pandastrike/panda-confidential/API.md

   alice = lookupPublicKey "Alice/public"
   bob = lookupPrivateKey "Bob/private"
   toAliceFromBob = key.shared alice, bob
-  ciphertext = receiveMessage()
-  plaintext = await decrypt toAliceFromBob, ciphertext
+  ciphertext = receiveMessage "Alice" plaintext = await decrypt toAliceFromBob, ciphertext
 ```

 ## sign

-_**sign** KeyPair, Message [, Encoding] &rarr; SignedMessage_
+_**sign** key-pair, message [, encoding] &rarr; signed-message_

-_**sign** PrivateKey, PublicKey, Message [, Encoding] &rarr; SignedMessage_
+_**sign** private-key, public-key, message [, encoding] &rarr; signed-message_

-- _KeyPair_ [`<SignatureKeyPair>`][classSignatureKeyPair]:  The private and public keys of a single person wishing to sign the Message.
-If you supply this, you do not need to provide the keys separately.
+- _key-pair_ [`<SignatureKeyPair>`][classSignatureKeyPair]:  The public and private keys with which to sign the Message.
-- _PrivateKey_ [`<PrivateKey>`][classPrivateKey]:  The private key of the person wishing to sign the message.
+- _private-key_ [`<PrivateKey>`][classPrivateKey]: The private key of the person wishing to sign the message.
 If you do not provide the private-public key pair directly, you must supply them individually here.
 - _PublicKey_ [`<PublicKey>`][classPublicKey]:  The public key of the person wishing to sign the message.
 If you do not provide the private-public key pair directly, you must supply them individually here.
 - _Message_ `<String>` | [`<Uint8Array>`][Uint8Array] | [`<Buffer>`][Buffer] | [`<SignedMessage>`][classSignedMessage]: Message to be signed.
 - _Encoding_ `utf8` | `base64`  (Optional): Specifies the encoding of the Message string.
 This value defaults to `utf8` and is ignored when the Message is an Uint8Array, Node.js buffer, or SignedMessage.
 - __Returns__ _SignedMessage_: This returns an instance of [SignedMessage][classSignedMessage] containing the Message, its original encoding, a list of the public keys of the signatories, and a list of the signatures.

 [Signs the given message][tweet-nacl-sign] with the given private-signing-key.
 You may provide a signing key pair, or provide the private and public keys as separate arguments.

 **Warning:** The key pairs for signing do not work for encryption.